Change of mindset underway: Imran

-ISLAMABAD: Prime Minister Imran Khan Friday said that when reforms are carried out, it takes time; pressing a button will not bring a new Pakistan, which is the name of struggle, a change of system and change of mindset, and it has already started.
+ISLAMABAD: Prime Minister Imran Khan Friday said that when reforms are carried out, it takes time; pressing a button will not bring a new Pakistan, but it is a name of struggle, change of system and change of mindset, and it has already started.

+He emphasised that no country can develop with the sea of the poor, and that the new Pakistan is the name of struggle, change of system and mindset, which will take time.

 Then our 22 crore population, he noted, will become an asset as demand will increase, after which the industry will grow and all related businesses will also grow.
-“My government is trying to figure out how we can uplift our poor, where a small class is rich and the rest is a sea of the poor,” he said.
+“My government is trying to figure out how we can uplift our poor, where a small class is rich and the rest is a sea of the poor, no country can develop,” he said.

 “Our Holy Prophet (PBUH) proved that a nation which had no status in the world was created and then He led the world,” the premier noted.